SergioWolfPac/LinkedListMenu/README.md

 ## Tech/Framework Used
 Ex. -
 <b>Built with</b>
-- Linux command line.
+- Standard C Language using Linux command line.
 There is no additional software that is needed to run this program.

 ## To Run
 With files in the same direction, run Make in a unix environment (Linux was tested/Mac was not) then provide input.
+Alternatively (and more easily) you make ./userInterface and use the <b>?<b> character as input to see acceptable commands for this program